jdiazcano/cfg4k/README.md

 # Detailed features

 ## Providers
-1. AbstractConfigProvider: Base class for all the other providers.
+1. DefaultConfigProvider: Base class for all the other providers.
 It has the basic functionality for a Provider.
 (You can obviously ignore it if implementing a new provider)
-2. ProxyConfigProvider: This used to be default provider before having ByteBuddy.
-Provides all the basic functionality for a provider if performance is not a problem.
-This uses InvocationHandler and Interface proxying of java for binding.
-3. ByteBuddyConfigProvider: This is the same as Proxy but uses `ByteBuddy` to create a class that implements the interface and returns the value.
 4. CachedConfigProvider: This provider will cache the calls into a map and use the cached one once the same call is done again.
 When the method `reload` is called this cache will be cleared.
 5. OverrideConfigProvider: With this provider you can input a list of Loaders in order of precedence and it will return the first one that is not null/empty.
 So you can override properties for example: `EnvironmentConfigLoader -> JsonConfigLoader` it would pick first from Environment and then from Json.

+## Binders
+1. ProxyBinder: Uses Java `InvocationHandler` in order to implement the interface and intercept the calls to return the correct value.
+2. ByteBuddyBinder: Uses `ByteBuddy` to create a class that implements the interface and returns the value.

 ## Loaders
 1. JsonConfigLoader: Load the properties from a Json file, an URL must be provided.